Technicolor Group: 2014–2021: multiple acquisitions and creation of Technicolor Production Services

-History
+2021–2024: the division becomes an independently public-listed company

-On 19 May 2021, the Production Services division of Technicolor SA, transformed into Technicolor Creative Studios to specifically "(focus) on the future of film, episodic, gaming, brand experiences and advertising".
+On 19 May 2021, the Technicolor Production Services division of Technicolor SA, transformed into Technicolor Creative Studios to specifically "(focus) on the future of film, episodic, gaming, brand experiences and advertising".
 The unit has been led by Christian Roberton as the CEO, reporting to Technicolor SA CEO Richard Moat.
 With the formation of Technicolor Creative Studios, bringing the robust of studios such as The Mill, MPC, Mikros Animation, and Mr. X. In January 2022, Technicolor Creative Studios announced the integration of MPC Advertising under The Mill as well as the integration of MPC Film, MPC Episodic and Mr. X under the MPC brand.

 On 24 February 2022, when Technicolor SA announced the full year 2021 results, the company also intended to list and spin-off 65% of Technicolor Creative Studios through a distribution-in-kind to Technicolor shareholders, while Technicolor will remain listed on Euronext Paris and post-spin off will retain up to 35% ownership of TCS.
 The business operations of Technicolor will divided into Technicolor Creative Studios and Technicolor's Connected Home and DVD services, which later known as Vantiva.
 On 27 September 2022, Technicolor Creative Studios became independently public-listed company, while Technicolor SA eventually rebranded as Vantiva, completed the spin-off process.

+2024–present: Technicolor Group's decline

 On 26 May 2024, Technicolor Creative Studios became Technicolor Group.

 On 24 February 2025, a week after the company announced its plans to close its U.S. offices, the company filed for voluntary administration in the UK and began the receivership process in France.

 On 1 March 2025, TransPerfect acquired Technicolor Games.

 On 27 March 2025, Rodeo FX acquired most of Mikros Animation and select assets of Technicolor Canada.

 On 28 March 2025, TransPerfect acquired the French assets of MPC, The Mill and Mikros Animation’s service work capabilities in Canada and France.
 On the same day, Boris Hertzog acquired the television division and French IPs of Mikros Animation, bringing OuiDo!
 Productions back after ten years.

+As of 2026, the Technicolor trademark is owned by Tailsman Brands, Inc. (d/b/a Established Incorporated, stylized as established.inc).

 Operations

-Technicolor Creative Studios has four distinct operating units:
+At the time of its closure, Technicolor Creative Studios had two distinct operating units: